 Forward Looking Statements

-This news release should be read in conjunction with Chorus' unaudited interim condensed consolidated financial statements for the three months ended September 30, 2015 and MD&A dated November 12, 2015 filed with Canadian Securities Administrators (available at www.sedar.com).
+This news release should be read in conjunction with Chorus' unaudited interim condensed consolidated financial statements for the period ended September 30, 2014, and MD&A dated November 12, 2014 filed with Canadian Securities regulatory authorities (available at www.sedar.com).

 Certain statements in this news release may contain statements which are forward-looking.
 These forward-looking statements are identified by the use of terms and phrases such as "anticipate", "believe", "could", "estimate", "expect", "intend", "may", "plan", "predict", "project", "will", "would", and similar terms and phrases, including references to assumptions.
 Such statements may involve but are not limited to comments with respect to strategies, expectations, planned operations or future actions.

 Forward-looking statements relate to analyses and other information that are based on forecasts of future results, estimates of amounts not yet determinable and other uncertain events.
 Forward-looking statements, by their nature, are based on assumptions, including those described below, and are subject to important risks and uncertainties.
 Any forecasts or forward-looking predictions or statements cannot be relied upon due to, amongst other things, changing external events and general uncertainties of the business.
 Such statements involve known and unknown risks, uncertainties and other factors that may cause the actual results, performance or achievements to differ materially from those expressed in the forward-looking statements.
-Results indicated in forward-looking statements may differ materially from actual results for a number of reasons, including without limitation, risks relating to Chorus' relationship with Air Canada, the airline industry and in particular the international operation of airlines in developing countries and areas of unrest, airline leasing, energy prices, general industry, market, credit, and economic conditions, (including a severe and prolonged economic downturn which could result in reduced payments under the amended CPA), competition, insurance issues and costs, supply issues, war, terrorist attacks, aircraft incidents, epidemic diseases, environmental factors, acts of God, changes in demand due to the seasonal nature of the business, the ability of Chorus to reduce operating costs and employee counts, the ability of Chorus to secure financing, the ability of Chorus to renew and or replace existing contracts, employee relations, labour negotiations or disputes, pension issues, currency exchange and interest rates, leverage and restructure covenants in future indebtedness, uncertainty of dividend payments, managing growth, changes in laws, adverse regulatory developments or proceedings in countries in which Chorus and its subsidiaries operate or will operate, pending and future litigation and actions by third parties.
-For a discussion of certain risks, please refer to Section 21 – Risk Factors in the third quarter 2015 MD&A. The forward-looking statements contained in this discussion represent Chorus' expectations as of November 13, 2015, and are subject to change after such date.
+Results indicated in forward-looking statements may differ materially from actual results for a number of reasons, including without limitation, risks relating to Chorus' relationship with Air Canada, risks relating to the airline industry, energy prices, general industry, market, credit, and economic conditions, competition, insurance issues and costs, supply issues, war, terrorist attacks, epidemic diseases, environmental factors, acts of God, changes in demand due to the seasonal nature of the business, the ability to reduce operating costs and employee counts, secure financing, employee relations, labour negotiations or disputes, restructuring, pension issues, currency exchange and interest rates, leverage and restructure covenants in future indebtedness, dilution of Chorus shareholders, uncertainty of payments, managing growth, changes in laws, adverse regulatory developments or proceedings, pending and future litigation and actions by third parties.
+The forward-looking statements contained in this discussion represent Chorus' expectations as of November 12, 2014, and are subject to change after such date.
 However, Chorus disclaims any intention or obligation to update or revise any forward-looking statements whether as a result of new information, future events or otherwise, except as required under applicable securities regulations.